Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 "I'm glad it's over, but it's not the way I wanted it to end.
 I wanted to go through the process for an appeal," Adam told KGTV after the agreement.

-To learn more about the case, tune into “Death at the Mansion: The Case of Rebecca Zahau” premiering on Saturday, June 1 at 6 p.m.
-ET/PT.
+To learn more about the case, stream “Death at the Mansion: The Case of Rebecca Zahau" on Oxygen.